estabroo/nf-pkd/README.md

 # nf-pkd and friends

 nf-pkd is a port knock detector with spa (single packet authorization).
-I've tried to keep it compatible with iptr\_pkd while extending it's functionality.
+I've tried to keep it compatible with ipt\_pkd while extending it's functionality.
 So any of the 1.0 and later ipt\_pkd knock clients should work with nf-pkd.

 nf-pkd-knock is the knock generator/sender